Apply for Movement Grants Funding

 Movement Grants is particularly interested in funding organizations or projects that focus on:

-- Regions where animals are farmed in large numbers but that currently receive very little funding for animal advocacy, particularly in Asia, Africa, and Latin America
+- Countries and regions where animals are farmed in large numbers but currently receive very little funding for animal advocacy, particularly in certain countries in Asia, Africa, and Latin America

 - Animal groups that are farmed in large numbers but are relatively underfunded, including chickens, many species of fish, shrimp, and other invertebrates.
 Our stance on prioritizing farmed animals can be found on our “Why Farmed Animals?” page.